datalad-handbook/book/docs/intro/installation.rst

 why this is required), :term:`Git`, and :term:`git-annex`, and for some functionality `7-Zip <https://7-zip.org>`_.
 The instructions below detail how to install the core DataLad tool and its dependencies on common operating systems.
-They do not cover the various :term:`DataLad extension`\s that need to be installed separately, if desired.
+Various :term:`DataLad extension`\s can be installed separately, if desired.

 .. index::
    pair: determine version; with Python